minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 </div>

 <!--
 Who else have tried to solve the issues?
 Clearly everyone understand the challenges now.
-There are two projects that solved the problems from two different perspectives.
+There are two projects we found that solved the problems from two different perspectives.

-[click] JobSet, [click] a Kubernetes SIG project.
-Easily to extend, however, it cannot handle events from pods, and log analysis, and cannot perform periodic inspection.
+[click] One of it, is JobSet, [click] a Kubernetes SIG project.
+It's easily to extend, however, it

+- cannot handle events from pods
+- and log analysis
+- and cannot perform periodic inspection.

 [click] DLRover, [click] a trainer-oriented project.
-It's PyTorch native, ready to use out of box, however, it cannot perform periodic inspection, and not extensible to various of frameworks & scenarios since it's built for PyTorch, as a extended trainer.
+It's PyTorch native, ready to use out of box, however, it

+- cannot perform periodic inspection
+- and not extensible to various of frameworks & scenarios since it's built for PyTorch, as a extended trainer.

-There are some of the arxiv papers that you can read to understand more about the researches.
-I put them here for your reference.
+There are some of the [click] arxiv papers that you can read to understand more about the [click] researches.
+I've put them here for your reference.
 -->

 ---